devopsloft/devopsloft/README.md

 # DevOps Loft
-## Drive your Career Path into DevOps
+## Drive our Career Path into DevOps

-It is a web application which manages the operations of a unique program.
+A community which drives our career path into DevOps.

+# What does than mean?

+The community mission is transfering DevOps knowledge by practice.
+We are implementing an open source web app (www.devopsloft.io), while picking up DevOps technologies, like: git (GitHub), AWS, Linux, scripting, Jenkins, Chef/Ansible.

-The goal of the program is to address the lack of exprianced DevOps engineers to fulfil the increasing demanad.
+The goal of the community is addressing the lack of exprianced DevOps specialists to fulfil the increasing demand.

 # How?